 Those in a forensic accounting career combine their accounting, auditing and investigative skills to analyze and interpret business and financial evidence, and can participate in trials as expert witnesses.
 Before you begin your sleuthing however, you'll need to find the right forensic accounting program.
-To begin working towards you career, find accounting bachelors, MBA, or MAcc degree programs.

 Required education: You must have a bachelors degree in accounting and are generally expected to have CPA certification to begin a forensic accounting career.
 It is also beneficial to become a CFE (Certified Fraud Examiner) or a CrFA (Certified Forensic Accountant).

 Forensic Accounting Salary: Forensic accountants are part of the larger field of accountants and auditors.
 According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for accountants and auditors is $63,550.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Required skills: In addition to strong accounting skills and legal knowledge, forensic accountants must have the following:

 - Attention to detail